 Where the design community meets.

-San Francisco, CA Head of Design, Brigade Joined about 3 years ago
+San Francisco, CA Head of Design, Brigade Joined over 4 years ago

 +1 for this display.
 Absolutely beautiful picture quality, colors, and not glossy.

 As an owner of one of these machines, the Touch Bar is fairly gimmicky.
 There are a couple of use cases that are nice.
 Brightness and sound adjusting being tied to a slider for instance.
 For the most part, it's cumbersome and time-consuming to use.
 I'm almost entirely a keyboard user and do not take my eyes off the screen.
 Even with the proximity of the Touch Bar to the screen, shifting my gaze downward requires more effort than I thought.
 The esc key not being hardware sucks, it's also slightly off in its placement so it requires me looking at the touch bar making sure I'm actually tapping it as there is no response mechanism.
 I'm open for the potential to be surprised, but at the moment its a gimmick.